 Underwater endowment funds - From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or the Act requires the foundation to retain as a fund of perpetual duration.
-Deficiencies of this nature exist in 14 donor-restricted endowment funds, which together have an original gift value of \$537,845.91, a current value of \$419,389.75, and a deficiency of \$118,456.16 as of June 30, 2020.
+Deficiencies of this nature exist in five donor-restricted endowment funds, which together have an original gift value of \$283,345.54, a current value of \$183,630.87, and a deficiency of \$99,714.67 as of June 30, 2021.
 These deficiencies resulted from unfavorable market fluctuations that occurred after the investment of new contributions for donor-restricted endowment funds and continued appropriation for certain programs that was deemed prudent by the foundation's board.

-Return objectives and risk parameters - The foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the historical dollar value of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the organization must hold in perpetuity or for a donor-specified period.
-Under this policy, as approved by the Board of Trustees, the endowment assets are invested in a manner that is intended to produce results that will achieve a total return equivalent to or greater than the foundation's financial requirements over the time horizon.
+Return objectives and risk parameters - The foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the historical dollar value of the endowment assets of the endowment assets.
+Endowment assets include those assets of donor-restricted funds that the organization must hold in perpetuity or for a donor-specified period(s).
+Under this policy, as approved by the Board of Trustees, the endowment assets are invested in a manner that is intended to produce results that achieve a total return equivalent to or greater than the foundation's financial requirements over the time horizon.
 The foundation expects its endowment funds, over time, to provide an average rate of return of approximately 5% annually.
 Actual returns in any given year may vary from this amount.